 - 7.14.
-All external contractors engaged by Saracens Rugby Club undergo a suitability test prior to commencing work.
+All external contractors engaged by Saracens undergo a suitability test prior to commencing work.
 This will include evidencing the contractor's Safety Record, Safety Policy, Liability Insurance, Risk Assessment/Method Statement and details of Competent Person.
-On arrival at Saracens Rugby Club the contractor will receive a site induction from a member of the Facilities team which covers Safeguarding Children and give details of the Saracens Rugby Club's expected code of behaviour. - 7.15.
-Contractors are subject to regular inspection from Saracens Rugby Club personnel.
-In the event of a contractor carrying out work on an area that is usually occupied by children, this work, where possible, will be undertaken when children are not present or with Saracen Rugby personnel overseeing the work. - 7.16.
+On arrival at Saracens the contractor will receive a site induction from a member of the Facilities team which covers Safeguarding Children and give details of the Saracens expected code of behaviour. - 7.15.
+Contractors are subject to regular inspection from Saracens personnel.
+In the event of a contractor carrying out work on an area that is usually occupied by children, this work, where possible, will be undertaken when children are not present or with Saracen personnel overseeing the work. - 7.16.
 The contractor will be required to avoid contact with children.